|

 How complicated can it be, right?
 Plenty.
 Read all about it if you like, but here's the short version:

-CCD was analog, sharp and smooth, from security cam and CCTV systems.
+CCD (Charge-Coupled Device) was an analog standard, sharp and smooth, commonly used in security cams and CCTV systems.

-CMOS is digital, fast and easy, used in mobile devices and computers.
+CMOS (Complimentary Metal-Oxide-Semiconductor, aka "sea-moss") is digital, fast, easy, and low-power, used in mobile devices and computers.

-Okay, let's be honest.
-Analog video doesn't stutter, it doesn't stall or drop frames or make chunky exposure/color adjustments on the fly.
-But we're dealing with _digital_ video here that can do all those things, and the objective is to avoid all of 'em in pursuit of the one concern that is critical to both types: Image quality (resolution, color balance, exposure and smooth playback).
+Okay, let's be honest: Analog video doesn't stutter, it doesn't stall or drop frames or make chunky exposure/color adjustments on the fly.
+But we're dealing with _digital_ video here that can do all those things, and the objective is to avoid 'em in pursuit of the one concern that is critical to both types: Image quality (resolution, color balance, exposure, and playback).

 Cameras may use either CCD or CMOS sensors with identical lenses and IR-cut filters to produce digital video output, so while it's helpful to know which sensor/lens/filter combo your camera of choice uses, sensor type really doesn't matter much if output is acceptable.
 Both types are equally sensitive to infrared wavelengths, BTW.